 Capitals' Nicklas Backstrom: Game-time call

-Backstrom (upper body) will be a game-time decision for Friday's Game 1 matchup against the Lightning, Joe Smith of the Tampa Bay Times reports.
+Backstrom (upper body) will be a game-time decision versus the Lightning on Thursday, Brian McNally of NHL.com reports.

-Backstrom missed the decisive Game 6 contest versus the Penguins on Monday due to his upper-body injury and now it appears he could be watching from the press box Friday as well.
-If the center is unable to give it a go, Lars Eller is slated to replace him both on the second line and the power play.
-Prior to getting hurt, Backstrom racked up 13 points in his 11 postseason outings.
+The Capitals, as expected, are being vague about Backstrom's condition ahead of Game 4 despite giving him the day-to-day label.
+He hasn't played at all in the conference finals but the Swede has game-breaking passing skills and there's no doubt that a healthy Backstrom would make a tangible difference in the team's effort to sneak past the Bolts.
+Consider checking back around pregame warmups to see if Backstrom will be fit to play.

 More News